cwahn/notes/haskell/01-typeclasses.md

 From the 'container' point of view, `fmap` could be seen as applying a function to each element of the container without altering the structure of the container.
 On the other hand, from the 'context' point of view, `fmap` could be seen as applying a function to a value without altering the context.

-`<$` simply changes any Functor instance to the Functor instance with given value like a constant function.
+`<$` simply changes any Functor instance to the Functor instance with a given value like a constant function.

+Just like many other functions which take more than one argument, `fmap` could be seen as a curried form.
+In this point of view, it could be seen as `fmap :: (a -> b) -> (f a -> f b)` which is often referred to as a *lifting*; `fmap` lifts a function from the 'normal world' to 'f world'.

 ### Instances
 A list constructor `[]` and maybe constructor `Maybe` are Functor.